A mobile app must have above 60 app reviews for average rating on Android/iOS app stores.

 The next question that comes into the picture is 'Are all app reviews effective in nature'?
-This can be referred to as a trick question as there are both good and bad customer feedback out there and apart from this, there are various types of app reviews that cannot be fixed by the mobile app developers or even by the mobile app owners themselves.
+This can be referred to as a trick question as there is both good and bad customer feedback out there and apart from this, there are various types of app reviews that cannot be fixed by the mobile app developers or even by the mobile app owners themselves.
 This is what generates a greater need for app reviews!

 The best you can do as an application developer is to take negative feedback and bad app reviews as a form of criticism and improve your mobile app according to them.
 And with the help of positive reviews, you can know which feature or app functionality is being loved the most by your app users.